bozsahin/cogs579/README.md

 w7: Further clarifying terms of discussion: Programs, intensions and monads (12)

-w8: Panel 1: reassessment so far (all of us)
+W8: Panel 1: assessment so far (all of us)

 W9: Hill discussion (led by Seda) (1)